the-anna-project/annad/doc/concept/connection.md

    problem domain might be useful as well in another.

 4. Random connections can be drawn if none of the preceding options are available.
+This is the most weak way to create new connections, because it does not consider any additional information.

 ### lookup
 The process of looking up connections is triggered on demand and thus must be optimized for fast execution.
-When information is provided in the form of [input](input.md), it is mapped onto a multi dimensional space, to enable the lookup of some behavior.
+When information is provided in the form of [input](input.md), it is mapped onto a multi dimensional space to enable the lookup of some behavior.
 The given input translates to a so called input tree, which coordinates identify it's location within the connection space.
 Due to the created connection we already have a mapping between the input tree and the